cirosantilli/cpp-cheat/gdb/commands.md

     rbreak .

 If you do this after running `start`, it will add hundreds of breaks and take a noticeable amount (e.g. 30 seconds) of time for a hello world because of the dynamic library functions.
 If done before `start`, those will not be seen.

+This will also pick up the execution of the loader which the kernel points to before `_start`: <http://stackoverflow.com/questions/31379422/why-is-init-from-glibcs-csu-init-first-c-called-before-start-even-if-start-i/31387656#31387656>

 ### dis